swhume/swhume.github.io/_posts/2025-03-01-results-dataset-json-viewer-hackathon.md

 # Results from the COSA Dataset-JSON Viewer Hackathon

 We just wrapped up our 3rd Dataset-JSON COSA Hackathon, and this one may have been the best so far.
-All 3 Dataset-JSON hackathons have produced impactful outcomes, and all have filled a need within the Dataset-JSON community.
+All 3 Dataset-JSON hackathons have produced impactful outcomes and filled a need within the Dataset-JSON community.
 Since we started the PHUSE-CDISC-FDA Dataset-JSON pilot, folks have been asking me about the availability of Dataset-JSON Viewers.
 I'm thankful that I now have a good answer to that question.